megodoonch/emlar2025/README.md

 The code for this tutorial can be found in the `EMLAR2022.ipynb` jupyter notebook.

-To use this notebook, we recommend you install the [Anaconda](https://www.anaconda.com/) distribution of Python.
+We recommend you install the [Anaconda](https://www.anaconda.com/) distribution of Python before the start of the tutorial.

+This tutorial is target at researchers who are interested in computational modelling but have little to no experience with modelling and/or Distributional Semantic Models.

 ## Tutorial overview